tlayne/tlayne.github.io/_posts/2014-04-09-create-a-static-blog-with-cloud-access.md

 layout: post
 title: Create a Static Blog with Cloud Access
 date: 2014-04-09 05:10:53 +0000
-comments: true
 tags: [tutorials, octopress, github]
-category: test
+category: development
 published: true
 ---
 I mentioned in my previous post that I would write a quick and dirty tutorial on how to obtain a blogging setup similar to my own.
-After following the steps in this post you should have your very own static Octopress blog that you can edit painlessly in the cloud via Nitrous.IO<!-- more -->
+After following the steps in this post you should have your very own static Octopress blog that you can edit painlessly in the cloud via Nitrous.IO

 ##Register and Link Accounts